 We can be assured that we possess the Word of God in our present Bible because of God’s providence; He does not allow His aims in revealing Himself to be frustrated.
 Indeed, the results of textual criticism confirm that we possess a biblical text that is substantially identical with the autographa.”

-And on page 69 of his book, Draper says,
+And on page 69 of his aforementioned book, Draper says,

 The miraculous thing is that the more we discover of ancient manuscripts, the more we discover that what we have is right.
 As far as the great eternal truths of the Bible are concerned, we have not discovered conflicts that alter the basic beliefs that we have.
 The Bible is the preserved Word.
 The same God who inspired it and revealed it has protected its transcription down to us.

 References by Jesus Christ, his Apostles, and other writers of the New Testament documents to what was recorded in Old Testament manuscripts substantiate the credibility of the copies of those manuscripts.
 With regard to these manuscripts, Bahnsen states on page 161 of Inerrancy that these men had “confidence in God’s providential preservation of the copies and translations as substantially identical with the inspired originals.”

 Similar scriptural substantiation of the credibility of the copies of the New Testament documents is not available.
 However, since God inspired all scripture (2 Timothy 3:16), it is reasonable to conclude that He did what was necessary to assure the integrity of the New Testament writings, as well as the Old Testament writings.
 With specific regard to the copies of the New Testament that we have today, B.B.
 Warfield, on pages 12-13 and 14-15 of Introduction to Textual Criticism, avers,